Cananito/Cananito.github.io/_generator/content/go.md

 * [OGS](https://online-go.com/).
 My preferred server to play on.
 Not the biggest server, but simple and modern website with minimal requirements.
 * [Sensei's Library](https://senseis.xmp.net/).
 The site witht the most information about Go.
 Hard to browse around but the search is reliable.
 * [ten minutes to Go](https://tenminutestogo.co.uk/).
 Neat website with good tips and resources.
+* [Black To Play](https://blacktoplay.com/).
+Super clean and simple web app to do Go problems.
 * [Go Magic](https://gomagic.org/).
 A learning platform with some free content and a Duolingo-style section.
 * [Go4Go](https://www.go4go.net/go/).
 Useful site to see professional game records.
 * [American Go Association](https://www.usgo.org/).